lucastagliani/dotnet-webapi-fibonacci/README.md

 4. Run API: `dotnet run --project src`

-    _It will be runnin on http://localhost:5050_
+    _It will be running on http://localhost:5050_

     If you hit http://localhost:5050/api/fibonacci on your brower or API app like Postamn, you should get some data returned.